Don’t have time to read the Guide now? We’ll email you a PDF copy.

 Some of the primary requirements of authorised spread betting companies are as follows:

-You can choose to do business with an unlicensed, unregulated trading company, but doing so is not considered a wise decision.
-There is, unfortunately, widespread financial fraud within the trading industry.
+You can choose to do business with an unlicensed, unregulated trading company, based in a jurisdiction which does not regulate financial services firms but doing so is not considered a wise decision.
+There is, unfortunately, widespread financial fraud within the unregulated trading industry.
 Many traders have lost huge sums of capital to unscrupulous trading firms.

 You can easily check and verify that any spread betting company you’re considering opening an account with – or already have an account with – is a licensed company, authorised by the FCA.
 All authorised companies will have their licence number displayed on their website.